briannoyama/bvh/README.md

+#Online BVH

+###Intro

 This code (hereby called onlineBVH) is a golang implementation of a binary self-balancing bounding Volume Hierarchy inspired by the tree rotations in [Fast, Effective BVH Updates for Animated Scenes](https://www.cs.utah.edu/~aek/research/tree.pdf).
 The hierarchies created via this algorithm have the following properties for _n_ volumes (defined by orthotopes) of any integer dimension (greater than 0):

 - Average _log(n)_ addition/insertion time.
 - Average _log(n)_ removal time.
 - Average _mlog(n)_ query time where m is the number of volumes found.

+Example Use Cases:

+- Collisions between objects in a game or for ray tracing.
+- Dynamically updating n-dimentional vectors (e.g. word-vectors).

+###How it works

 The algorithm uses integers (personal preference) to define the points of volumes.
 Queries are thread-safe; however, additions and removals are not.
 The animations below show the algorithm in action: